What My Counselor Can Do For Me

 How do I make an appointment?

-You can make appointments on-line through the School Counseling webpage, scan a QR code on your phone, or stop by the counseling office.
+You can make appointments online through the School Counseling webpage or on your Naviance account.
 You must use your NA Google Account to make the appointment.
-It is best to schedule an appointment with your counselor during your study hall or lunch.
+Please schedule an appointment with your counselor during your study hall, lunch or homeroom period.

 I hate the elective I registered for last year.
 What can I do?